arbor-sim/arbor/doc/cpp/simulation.rst

         Returns a builder object to which the constructor arguments can be passed selectively (see also example above).

-    **Experimental inputs:**

-    .. cpp:function:: void inject_events(const pse_vector& events)

-        Add events directly to targets.
-        Must be called before calling :cpp:func:`run`, and must contain events that are to be delivered at or after the current simulation time.

     **Updating Model State:**

     .. cpp:function:: void reset()